LTCs: How do you set up or form an LTC* in New Zealand? It’s quite straightforward:

 If you form an LTC, you have now another legal entity which has annual filing requirements with IRD and with the New Zealand Companies Office.
 In other words, more compliance costs.
 However, this legal vehicle does allow you to proportion losses (and income) according to the amount of shareholding that each shareholder has.

 For example, John and Mary have an LTC which owns a rental investment property.
-Mary is not working at the moment (whereas John is), so they have chosen a shareholding percentage of 95/5 for John/Mary.
-This allows the potential losses to flow from the LTC to John, who is in a higher tax bracket.
-However, when Mary starts work in one year’s time, the shareholding structure may need to be looked at.
-Note that there may also be tax implications from changing shareholdings in a company.
+Mary is not working at the moment (whereas John is), so they have chosen a shareholding percentage of 95/5 for Mary/John.
+This allows the income to flow disproportionately from the LTC to Mary, who is in a lower tax bracket.

 The beauty of the LTC is that it has been explicitly set up and clearly and legally allows losses/profits to flow through to the company owners.* The LTC has its own bank account, which expenses/income go through, leaving a nice neat audit trail to follow.